bdeployteam/bdeploy/doc/retypeuser/power/troubleshooting.md

 [RSA Private Key (unencrypted)]
 ```

-This file, if prepared correctly, can be fed to BDeploy to install the certificate.
-All the conversions can be done e.g.
-with the `openssl` command line tooling.
+This file can be fed to BDeploy to install the certificate.
+All the conversions can be done e.g. with the `openssl` command line tooling.

 !!!warning Warning
 The certificate **must** be signed by an authority which is **trusted**.
 This includes both the browser that will access